 Challenge girls to think and live adventurously.
-Through robust challenge girls develop the ability to question, debate, try new pursuits and take positive risks.
-Activities are offered which provide the opportunity for girls to push and extend themselves in a supportive and collaborative community.
+Through robust challenge pupils develop the ability to question, debate, try new pursuits and take positive risks.
+Activities, both weekday and weekend, are offered which provide the opportunity for pupils to extend their interests, as well as step outside their comfort zone in a supportive and collaborative community.

 Ensure girls respect and value every individual.
 To embrace difference and cultural diversity, and to have the courage to harness their unique selves is a tenet of boarding life.
-Pupils celebrate and take part in key religious festivals, including Ramadan and Chinese New Year, as well as Christian festivals, whether actively or through supporting their friends at these times.
+Pupils celebrate and take part in key religious festivals, including Ramadan and Lunar New Year, as well as Christian festivals, whether actively or through supporting their peers at these times.

 Enable girls to have the freedom for everyone to flourish in a calm and caring community.
-Boarders meet weekly on Friday evenings for Meeting, which is a time to reflect privately and grow spiritually in a collective silence, characteristic of our Quaker ethos.
+A small group of boarders (with a member of the boarding team) attend weekly Meetings at Friargate on Sunday mornings.
+This is a time to reflect privately and grow spiritually in a collective silence, as well as engage with our community of Friends.
+Each boarder attends Friargate four times per term, and have the opportunity to go out for lunch afterwards.
 Pupils take pride in their shared responsibilities for the governance of the boarding community and are empathetic towards the needs of others.